 Notes: The dependent variable in all columns is the growth rate of real per capita federal-state transfers.
 Variables omitted from all columns correspond with the specification in Table 1 column (4), which includes state and year fixed effects.
 Column (1) removes states that have governors with Congressional experience for more than 15 years.
 Column (2) removes years when there are more than 9 governors in the US with Congressional experience, the 90th percentile.
 Column (3) removes years when there are less than 1 governor in the US with Congressional experience, the 10th percentile.
 Column (4) use only states in the West and Midwest region, while column (5) uses only states in the South and North East region.
-The standard errors are reported in parentheses; p < 0.1; p < 0.05; p < 0.01;
+The standard errors are multiway-clustered to allow for arbitrary correlation at the state and year level using the xtivreg2 command in Stata.
+Standard errors are reported in parentheses; p < 0.1; p < 0.0; p < 0.0